Alludu Seenu: Plot

 Seenu, better known as Alludu Seenu, lives with his uncle Narasimha in a village where both are in great debt.
-One day, they run away to Chennai, hoping to fly to Dubai and earning a lot of money and clearing their debts.
+One day, they run away to Chennai, hoping to fly to Dubai, earn a lot of money, and clear their debts.
 They mistake their train and they end up in Hyderabad.
 They land in a lodge where Seenu discovers that he is in Hyderabad, but to his horror, the city's don Bhai resembles his uncle Narasimha very much.
 He uses his uncle's face to earn a lot of money, and by fooling Dimple, Bhai's right hand.
-He also manages to make Bhai's stepdaughter Anjali fall in love with him, when she mistakes him to be her fiancé, Rohit.
-When Bhai gets to know that someone is faking him in the city, he plans to get him killed and ends up discovering that the faker is his twin brother Narasimha.
+He also makes Bhai's stepdaughter Anjali fall in love with him, when she mistakes him to be her fiancé, Rohit.
+When Bhai realizes that someone is faking him in the city, he plans to get him killed but ends up discovering that the faker is none other than his identical-twin brother Narasimha.

 Bhai catches Seenu and Narasimha and their fellows, and orders his men to kill them.
 Seenu manages to escape with them.
-Narasimha now tells Seenu that he was the chief of his village and the twin brother of Bhai.
+Narasimha now tells Seenu that he was the chief of his village and the identical-twin brother of Bhai.
 Years ago, when Narasimha had collected some projection funds from villagers and was going to submit it to a superior, Bhai attacked his car, which he and his wife Nandini and daughter Anjali were all in.
 Anjali survived the attack and was later adopted by Bhai, who wanted only the heritage of her father.
 Bhai told everyone that Narasimha killed his own family and escaped with the money, making all people hate him, including Anjali.

 Narasimha is shocked to learn that his blood daughter Anjali is still alive.
-Meanwhile, Anjali learns Seenu is not his fiancé Rohit but only pretending to be, so she starts to hate him and leaves with Bhai for Sharjah to marry real Rohit—son of the don in Sharjah—Bhanu.
-Seenu and Narasimha also arrives Sharjah to stop the wedding.
+Meanwhile, Anjali learns Seenu is not his fiancé Rohit but is only pretending to be, so she starts to hate him and leaves with Bhai for Sharjah to marry the real Rohit, the son of Bhanu, a don in Sharjah.
+Seenu and Narasimha also arrive in Sharjah to stop the wedding.

-In Sharjah, Seenu somehow kidnaps Bhai, keeps him captive and makes Narasimha disguise as him to fool others to execute his plan—to call off the wedding, unite Seenu and Anjali, and reveal the truth to her.
-With some plans, they swindle some money from Bhanu, and tell Anjali the real story of his father Narasimha and stepfather Bhai, making her fall in love with Seenu again.
+In Sharjah, Seenu somehow kidnaps Bhai, keeps him captive, and makes Narasimha disguise as him to fool others to execute his plan to call off the wedding, unite Seenu and Anjali, and reveal the truth to her.
+With some plans, they swindle some money from Bhanu, and tell Anjali the real story of her father Narasimha, and stepfather Bhai, making her fall in love with Seenu again.
 After that, they escape from Sharjah and fly to India, while Bhai also escapes from captivity and tells Bhanu they've all been cheated.

-Bhanu and Bhai all fly to India to kill them, but all their men are defeated by Seenu.
-Seenu, not only brings them to justice, but also clarifies his uncle's accused crimes.
+Bhanu and Bhai all fly to India to kill them, but all their men are defeated by Seenu with him managing to kill Rohit, Bhanu's son.
+Seenu, not only brings them to justice as Bhai and Bhanu are taken to jail, but also clears his uncle's accused crimes.
 The village apologizes to Narasimha and welcomes him again.